Code-Institute-Submissions/mp2_geo/README.md

 ### Design
 * Colour Scheme
+	* For the colour scheme black, white and yellow are used.
 * Typography
+	* The font family used is Barlow Condensed, which falls back onto sans-serif if unavailable.
 * Imagery
 	* All images used on this page are part of the Google Street View Static API.